Ruleswise, the Warhammer 40k Terrain Kits can learn a thing or two from Age of Sigmar.

 Another great example of how these terrain pieces have been incorporated into the army is the Gloomspite Gitz’ Bad Moon Loonshrine.
 Aside from being big and imposing, it also has rules that really help boost the army on the tabletop, too.
 Is it mandatory to take one in your Gloomspite army?
 No – not at all.
 Do you get some obvious benefits for bringing one with you?
 100% true.

-The auras are going to make an impact but the army will still function just fine without it.
-At the same time, it looks like quite the crazy scene and I don’t know why you wouldn’t want to take it!
+I can tell you from first hand experience using it every game with my own Ossiarch Bonereapers that the army will still function just fine without it, but it can make an impact.
+At the same time, it’s free points wise and I don’t know why you wouldn’t want to take it!
 I feel similarly about the Great Mawpot and the Battlebroth rule:

 The healing effect could be very potent, but thematically it just looks too cool NOT to include in the Mawtribe army: